Einstein - Search files

 gweb string

-- It searches your files for the string, ignoring case.
+- It knows where your web pages are.
+It searches them for the string, ignoring case.

 - Double-click on that file to view in web browser.

-The idea is that when you view that page, you can click on links to the files.
+When you view that page, you can click on links to see the files.

-- You need some web pages to search.
+- To run this locally, you need some files to search.

 -